FUEL GENERATORS AS INTEGRATED

 building their homes have the need to run large power tools like welders

-system—then upon completion they can add solar or wind power to lower or
+system.
+Upon completion they can add solar or wind power to lower or

 eliminate their generator’s run times.
 When a generator is teamed with an